Working with the Community

 Welcome to Withyham Parish Council

 Withyham Parish is a beautiful parish within the High Weald Area of Outstanding Natural Beauty (AONB).
-It has approximately 3,000 residents and falls under the local government of Wealden District Council which, in turn, comes under East Sussex County Council.
+It has approximately 3,000 residents and falls under the local government of Wealden District Council [external link, opens a new window] which, in turn, comes under East Sussex County Council [external link, opens a new window].

 The Parish is bordered by Kent and its principle village of Groombridge is split by the River Grom.
 This results in Old Groombridge being in Kent and New Groombridge being in East Sussex, and therefore in our parish.
 There are three other villages in the parish with their own identities and requirements – Blackham, Withyham and St John’s.
 In addition there are a number of diverse settlements including Lye Green, Friars Gate and Balls Green.